Reflets-info/maltego-tools/README.md

 ### Maltego

 You must download Maltego from https://www.maltego.com/downloads/.
+These transforms have been tested with **Maltego 4.6.0**.
 You can use the free version (Maltego Community) by creating an account on the Maltego website.
- These transforms have been tested with Maltego 4.6.0.
+In Community version, Maltego will have some limitations :

+ - you will only have access to a limited set of public tranforms.
+ - Furthermore, calling transforms **will be limited to creating 12 entities (results)**.
+We have optimized the result to gather the most important ones but this is a limitation.

 ### Python maltego-trx library